- Preparation to proceed with Joint Petition divorce (both agreed mutually to divorce)

 Under the Law Reform (Marriage & Divorce) Act 1976, you can seek for divorce based on 4 grounds ie adultery, unreasonable behaviour of your husband or wife, desertion for more than 2 years or both lived apart for more than 2 years.

 Yes.
-For single petition, you need to get a certificate from JPN's conciliatory body to prove that both parties cannot be reconciled.
+For single petition, you need to get a certificate/letter (also known as KC29) from JPN's conciliatory body (marriage tribunal) to prove that both parties cannot be reconciled.
 However this requirement is not required for a joint petition divorce in Malaysia.

 No this is not true.
 The Court will first assess how much a party has contributed to the property monetarily.
 If there is no monetary contribution, the Court will assess on the non-monetary contribution such as taking care of children etc.